hindu-comm/weblogs/manasataramgini/2017/12/2017-12-06_of-lives-of-men-of-times-of-men-iii.md

 Sh: “He apparently smashes big sixes in one of the lesser leagues and is slated to make it to the Indian league this summer to play alongside the stars.”
-So: “Ah\! the gods have been favorable to him.”
+So: “Ah! the gods have been favorable to him.”

 Sh: “That’s indeed true.
 His father was a noted player for the first division in his days.
 He hoped in his time that some day he might be